Great Barrier Reef hit by third major bleaching event in five years

 The Great Barrier Reef is experiencing its most widespread coral bleaching event, according to scientists who say record warm temperatures and warming oceans are threatening its fragile corals.

-The entire Great Barrier Reef, and some of its surrounding areas, are facing an unprecedented period of heat stress in what is the third major bleaching event in only the past five years.
-Heat-induced bleaching can occur periodically, but scientists say climate change is causing these destructive events to happen more frequently, which is particularly troubling because corals don’t have enough time to sufficiently recover and grow back.
+The entire Great Barrier Reef and some of its surrounding areas are facing an unprecedented period of heat stress in what is the third major bleaching event in only the past five years.
+Heat-induced bleaching can occur periodically, but scientists say climate change is causing the destructive events to happen more frequently, which is particularly troubling because corals don't have enough time to recover and grow back.

-The reef’s last major bleaching event occurred in 2017, and scientists were not expecting another one to occur so soon, according to Mark Eakin, coordinator of the National Oceanic and Atmospheric Administration's Coral Reef Watch program in College Park, Maryland.
+The reef's last major bleaching event occurred in 2017, and scientists weren't expecting another one so soon, said Mark Eakin, coordinator of the National Oceanic and Atmospheric Administration's Coral Reef Watch program in College Park, Maryland.

 "This has never happened before," Eakin said.
 "We're in completely uncharted territory."

-There have only been five recorded bleaching events at the Great Barrier Reef, according to Terry Hughes, director of the Australian Research Council’s Centre of Excellence for Coral Reef Studies at James Cook University in North Queensland, Australia.
+There have been only five recorded bleaching events at the Great Barrier Reef, said Terry Hughes, director of the Australian Research Council's Centre of Excellence for Coral Reef Studies at James Cook University in North Queensland.
 The first occurred in 1998, followed by another in 2002.
-There was then a 14-year gap before the next one in 2016, but then the first instance of back-to-back bleaching events occurred the following year.
+There was then a 14-year gap before the next one, in 2016, but then the first instance of back-to-back bleaching events occurred the following year.

 The bleaching process doesn't necessarily kill the corals, but the reefs are subsequently more susceptible to disease.

-Hughes said early satellite observations suggest this year’s bleaching is far more widespread across the reef compared to 2016 and 2017, but not as severe.
+Hughes said early satellite observations suggest that this year's bleaching is far more widespread across the reef compared to 2016 and 2017 but not as severe.

-But the extent of the damage will also depend on how much ocean temperatures warm over the coming weeks, and for how long.
-Past bleaching events, such as in 2002 and 2016, have been driven by El Niño conditions, which are naturally occurring climate patterns that affect the equatorial Pacific but can trigger far-reaching climate anomalies.
+But the extent of the damage will also depend on how much ocean temperatures warm over the coming weeks and for how long.
+Past bleaching events, such as those in 2002 and 2016, have been driven by El Niño conditions, which are naturally occurring climate patterns that affect the equatorial Pacific and can trigger far-reaching climate anomalies.

 The current bleaching event is happening even in the absence of El Niño conditions, according to Eakin.